madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

 display 3 = '+'
 ```

-Bringing all of this together we can print it frames *forever* (though it is a
+Bringing all of this together we can print frames *forever* (though it is a
 periodic blinking behaviour) with some UNIX trickery to clear the terminal and
 inserting delays so our petty human eyes can follow the blinking.